General Physics I

 Standard letter grades

 Studies Newtonian Mechanics beginning with basic math concepts and continuing into kinematics, dynamics, uniform circular motion, energy, momentum, and rotational equivalents of some of these topics.
 Lab addresses experiments and applied settings of Newtonian Mechanics along with explorations of diverse methods for analyzing and interpreting scientific data.
 Meets the basic requirements for many pre-health and life science programs.
 Should be taken in sequence.
-Recommended to be taken with MTH 111.

-4. Apply them appropriately to settings drawn from daily life.
+4. Apply concepts and laws appropriately to settings drawn from daily life.

-5. Use them successfully to predict or extrapolate the behavior of an object or system of objects.
+5. Use concepts and laws successfully to predict or extrapolate the behavior of an object or system of objects.

 6. Use graphical techniques to construct an equivalent alternative representation of the behavior of an object or system of objects.

-7. Reinforce your understanding through written descriptions and explanations of your solution process.
+7. Reinforce understanding through written descriptions and explanations of solution process.

-8. Use them to estimate a reasonable expectation for some physical value based on your defensible evaluation of the physical parameters in the setting.
+8. Use concepts and laws to estimate a reasonable expectation for some physical value based on defensible evaluation of the physical parameters in the setting.

-9. Integrate all of the above to construct a personal understanding of the relationship of this physics to the world around you.
+9. Integrate all of the above to construct a personal understanding of the relationship of this physics to the world.